ManukBASS/HireLatam-Test/README.md

 - **`styles/modalStyles.css`:** Specific styles for the population comparison modal.

-- **`js/scripts.js`:** Main logic of the application, including functions for adding cities, fetching demographic data, and handling events.
+- **`js/scripts.js`:** Main logic of the application, including functions for adding cities, error and event handling, fetching demographic data and chart creation.

 - **`README.md`:** This file, providing information about the project.

-## Contributions

-Feel free to contribute to this project.
-You can open issues or pull requests to enhance functionality, fix bugs, or add new features.

 ## Credits

-This project uses the OpenDataSoft API to retrieve demographic data for cities.
+This project uses the OpenDataSoft API to retrieve demographic data for cities, the Unsplash API for image fetching and Chart.Js to create comparision charts.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.